MostafaHamedd/Jewlery-App/README.md

 # Jewelry App

-This repository contains the code and assets for the Jewelry App project.
+This repository contains snippets for the Jewelry App project.

 ## Screenshots